How a Co-owner Can File and Win Based on the Absolute Right to Partition in California

 Under California law, the right to file a partition action requesting that the property be sold is absolute.
-This means that the right to partition is available to any co-owner of real estate, known in law as a co-tenant, no matter what kind of property is at stake or how large or small the interest of the co-tenant is.
+This means that the right to partition is available to any co-owner of real estate, no matter what kind of property is at stake or how large or small the interest of the co-tenant is.

 If you are looking to win a partition action, there are some tips that can help ensure a desirable outcome.
 If you are looking to stop a partition action filed against you, there are also some tricks to help save your house.

 California Law on Partition

 Multiple cases in California have established the absolute right to partition.
 One case explained that: “Ordinarily, if the party seeking partition is shown to be a tenant in common, and as such entitled to the possession of the land sought to be partitioned, the right to partition is absolute, and cannot be denied, ‘either because of any supposed difficulty, nor on the suggestion that the interest of the cotenants will be promoted by refusing the application or temporarily postponing action…’” Priddel v.
 Shankie (1945) 69 Cal.App.
 2d 319, 325.